brianSimpkins/E155_Final/README.md

-# example-project-portfolio
+# Audio Harmonizer
-An example final project portfolio for MicroPs
+A final project portfolio by Brian Simpkins and Kevin Kim